(1830 - 1874)

 Branch of Service: Infantry

 Raised in Michigan, he graduated from West Point in 1852.
 He was assigned briefly to the 4th US Artillery, and in 1853 was commissioned 2nd Lieutenant in the 1st Artillery.
 He was promoted to 1st Lieutenant in 1855.
-He saw action in Florida in the Seminole War (1855-6), and was then instructor of Artillery and Infantry Tactics at West Point.
+He was in in Florida in the Seminole War (1855-6), and was wounded in the chest and arm in action there on 20 December 1855, but the bullet was never removed.
+He was then an instructor of Artillery and Infantry Tactics at West Point.

-Early in the War he served at Fort Pickens, Florida, and as Captain and AAG to Gen Resecrans in Western Virginia, but was appointed Brigadier General of Volunteers in April 1862.
+Early in the Civil War he served at Fort Pickens, Florida, and as Captain and Assistant Adjutant General (AAG) to General Rosecrans in Western Virginia, but was appointed Brigadier General of Volunteers in April 1862.

 On the Campaign

-Commanding the 3rd Brigade, 2nd Division of the I Corps, he was wounded in action on 17 September.
+Commanding the 3rd Brigade, 2nd Division of the I Corps, he was wounded by gunshot to the left sacroiliac (pelvis) in action on 17 September.
 He was relieved in command of the Brigade by Colonel Coulter of the 11th Pennsylvania Infantry.

 The rest of the War

-He was promoted to Major General of Volunteers in November 1862, and served in Division and Corps command to the end of the War.
+He was treated on the field and at the Ramsey House on Record Street in Frederick, MD, where he was visited by President Lincoln on 4 October 1862.
+By then in a hospital in Washington, DC, he was promoted to Major General of Volunteers in November 1862, and returned to active duty in May 1863 after his wound finally closed, though, again, the bullet was never found.
+He served in administrative command positions to the end of the War.
 His last post, in April 1865, was as Military Commander of Petersburg, Virginia with headquarters at Centre Hill.

 After the War